dejanu/porter/docs/content/docs/integrations/aks.md

 ## Create an AKS cluster with Porter

 1) To access resources that are secured by a Microsoft Entra tenant, the entity that requires access must be represented by a security principal.
 This requirement is true for both users (user principal) and applications (service principal).

+* A service principal is the local representation of an application object in a single Microsoft Entra tenant.
+Furthermore we're going to use client secret for authethicating using service principals.

 2) Install az-mixin: [docs](https://porter.sh/mixins/az/) and [repo](https://github.com/getporter/az-mixin)